 - Financial: While rather self-explanatory, this is the most common motivation.
 Organized criminals target companies and individuals for their financial gain.
 Often by using ransomware to encrypt files, or flooding networks with DDoS attacks until the ransom is paid

-Personal Identifiable Information (PII): When criminals are looking for personal information it is often to use it for impersonation.
-Valuable PII includes social security numbers, which can be used to open bank accounts, create credit cards and other critical assets.
+- Personal Identifiable Information (PII): When criminals are looking for personal information it is often used it for impersonation.
+Valuable PII includes social security numbers, which can be used to open bank accounts and create credit cards, and other critical assets.

 Common examples of cyber threats include:

 - Malware: Malware breaches the network through vulnerabilities, and includes spyware, ransomware, viruses, and worms.

 - Privilege misuse: Utilize the privileges associated with a particular account to do harm in the company network.